jsweitzer/fast.ai.course_V3_notes/Lesson2_Data_cleaning_and_production_SGD_from_scratch/making_it_work.md

 I started getting parallel processing errors a few times while generating the data bunch of doing the intial fit call.
 Interrupting the kernel resolved the issue.
 Interrupting the kernel also resolved an issue with lr_find freezing up.

-TODO: figure out why the Learner object doesn't have an export method.
+TODO: figure out why the Learner object doesn't have an export method. (had to call from fastai.vision import *)